 - Prescribe medications to reduce inflammation, eliminate bacteria or help with pain

 If at any time we notice your healing is no longer progressing, or new issues are developing, we will adjust your gum disease treatment plan as necessary.
-Being proactive in your own treatment and recovery by following the instructions we give you is crucial.
+Being proactive in your treatment and recovery by following the instructions we give you is crucial.
 As a team, we can treat your gum disease and even reverse its effects.
-Contact us for more information on prevention and treatment of periodontitis, or schedule a consultation using the form provided on our website.
+Contact us for more information on the prevention and treatment of periodontitis or schedule a consultation using the form provided on our website.

 What is the relationship between your dentist and Drs.
 Pollowitz and Brown?

 Your dentist and Drs.
 Pollowitz and Brown work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
 Although we may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If Drs.
-Pollowitz and Brown detects tooth decay during a maintenance visit, they will refer you to your general dentist for treatment.
-Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.
+Pollowitz and Brown detect tooth decay during a maintenance visit; they will refer you to your general dentist for treatment.
+Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns, or bridges.

-To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Dr. Pollowitz and Dr. Brown recommend.
+To prevent periodontal disease, the primary cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Dr. Pollowitz and Dr. Brown recommend.
 Protecting your periodontal health through preventive maintenance has great benefits for you.
 You will be able to chew with more comfort, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
 Your commitment to maintenance therapy is your commitment to your better oral health.